 How to participate

-- Participate in a Swift Watch: Count Chimney Swifts at sunset during the summer of 2020!
+Want to add to our data?
+Participate in a Swift Watch!
+Count Chimney Swifts at sunset during the summer!
 It’s an incredible experience to observe so many endangered birds at once!
 Contact us for details and for observation sheets!

 To help with this project, contact us : email@example.com